A Judge With Imposter Syndrome

 s h o w not t e l l

-But on reflection, I also discovered something else.
-Some stories were beautifully written; clear prose that you could through, charming characters, lush settings; as pieces of craft, containing literary devices, they were almost flawless.
-Yet I found myself disengaging.
+I also discovered that whilst some stories were beautifully written; clear prose you could see through, charming characters, lush settings; as pieces of craft, containing literary devices, almost flawless short stories, yet I found myself disengaging.

-Then I thought back to my less successful short stories, the ones that had been short listed, or simply rejected, with a new critical lense.
+And then I brought this to my own work; my less successful short stories (of which there are many), the ones that had been short listed, or simply rejected, I re-read with a more critical lense.
 It felt a bit like inviting someone into your house and noticing, for the first time, your own dusty mantlepiece and dehydrated potted plants.
-I saw my mistakes; I even felt a bit of shame.
+I saw my mistakes and I would go as far to say I felt ashamed.
 One story had a good character, but she didn't really do much, and she wasn't challenged or didn't change, she just thought some thoughts in a room.
 In another, the theme was too force-fed, and in another, there was way too much plot, too many location changes.
-So now I'm asking myself, what do I really want to say?
+So now, when I sit down to write something that needs to be as self-contained, thought-provoking, forceful, and memorable, as the short story form demands, I'm asking myself, what do I really want to say?
 What emotional truths do I want to explore?
 Whose voice and viewpoint is guiding the story?
 These more subtle questions, alongside my golden rules, are my new way forward.
 And no more competitions.
 Not until I really feel I have something special.
 Focus on the craft, on the enjoyment of writing, and hopefully the rest will flow!

 Comments